Are you thinking of buying or selling a rental property?

 It pays to be aware of the bright-line test, which applies to properties purchased after 1 October 2015.

-If you buy and sell a residential property within 5 years, you may have to pay tax on the gain you’ve made.
+If you buy and sell a residential property, you may have to pay tax on the gain you’ve made.

-Properties purchased on or after 1 October 2015 through to 28 March 2018, are subject to the bright-line rule if they were sold within 2 years, properties purchased after 28 March 2018 are subject to the five-year test.
+- Properties purchased on or after 1 October 2015 through to 28 March 2018, are subject to the bright-line rule if they were sold within 2 years.

 The bright-line rule only applies to residential property.